WHYAMERICASUCKS.COM

 AP reported that Wiles was registered in 2017 as a lobbyist for Globovision, a Venezuelan network owned by businessman Raúl Gorrín, while working through Ballard Partners.
 The same AP report said Globovision paid Ballard $800,000 for a year of work and that Ballard pulled in more than $70 million in lobbying fees during Trump's first term.

-That matters because Wiles did not come into the White House from some clean-room good-government track.
-She came from the world of paid influence, foreign-linked accounts, and access brokerage.
+Wiles came into the White House from the world of paid influence, foreign-linked accounts, and access brokerage.

 Then she became the gatekeeper for the same buffet line